-This section presents a detailed analysis of overheads in the Hadoop MDS computation.
+This section presents a detailed analysis of overhead in the Hadoop MDS computation.
 Only the BCCalc MapReduce job is used.
-MDS computations use 51200 51200 data points, 6 Iterations on 64 cores using 64 Map tasks per iteration.
+MDS computations use 51200 51200 data points, 6 iterations on 64 cores using 64 Map tasks per iteration.
 The total AllGather data size of this computation is 512003 data points.
-Average data load time is 10.61 seconds per map task.
-Average actual MDS BCCalc compute time is 1.5 seconds per map task.
+Average data load time is 10.61 seconds per Map task.
+Average actual MDS BCCalc compute time is 1.5 seconds per Map task.